MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 - 2 x Technician

 There are only 7 crew for this mission, feel free to design your own depot expansion for somewhere else (perhaps to build more Specialized Parts to ship back to Kerbin for Colony Supplies) and add the crew here.
 Remember to test-land each lander before you put crew in one!
 Quicksave is your friend.

+Once this expansion is connected to the _Midland Sea_ depot, you can cancel the exports of A/E/R/S, 5 x Specialized Parts and 15 x Material Kits from _Kerbin Orbit_.

 ## WOLF Walkthrough Conclusion